uoftcprg/pokerkit/docs/simulation.rst

 When you supply a deck to the state, the state automatically shuffles it so the cards can be dealt at random when required. :class:`pokerkit.utilities.Deck` describes a complete list of decks.
 Decks are simply tuples of cards and you can define your own as needed.

 Most poker games use a standard 52-card deck, accessible as :class:`pokerkit.utilities.Deck.STANDARD` or :class:`pokerkit.utilities.Deck.REGULAR`.
 Both are composed of 52 cards and have no difference in content.
 The only difference between the two is that they are sorted differently.
-The standard deck has uses the ace-high rank ordering while the regular deck has ace-low rank ordering.
+The standard deck uses the ace-high rank ordering while the regular deck has ace-low rank ordering.
 Obviously, after shuffling, there is no real difference.
 Simply choose whatever you prefer.
 In pre-defined games within PokerKit, regular decks are only used for variants that always consider aces to low.

 Hand Types
 ^^^^^^^^^^

-Hand types denote how hands are evaluated in a game settings.
+Hand types denote how hands are evaluated in a game setting.
 Most games like Texas hold 'em or short-deck use just one hand type, but some games like high-low split games use two hand types.
 Technically, you can define more than two in PokerKit, but no mainstream variant uses more than two.

 .. code-block:: python